0xAriseAizen-404/ASD-Detection-App/README.md

 - **Feature Extraction:** Images are preprocessed (resized to 224x224, converted to RGB, normalized) using `tensorflow.keras.applications` preprocessing functions.
 - **Models:**
-  - **ResNet50 + LSTM (autism_model.h5):** A deep residual network with 50 layers combined with LSTM for sequential analysis, fine-tuned for binary classification.
+  - **ResNet50 (autism_model.h5):** A deep residual network with 50 layers for image analysis, fine-tuned for binary classification.
 - **Prediction:** Models predict "Autistic" or "Non_Autistic" based on image features, outputting probabilities for each class.

 ### Other Algorithms